Connect with others who understand.

 • Obesity

 Researchers have also found that people with pelvic inflammatory disease are more likely to develop the HGSC subtype.
-Additionally, people who have had breast cancer are 3 times more likely to develop HGSC.
+Additionally, people who have had breast cancer are three times more likely to develop HGSC.

 On the other hand, giving birth, breastfeeding, and using oral contraceptives (birth control pills) can each reduce a person’s risk of ovarian cancer.